fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 ## Before You Begin

 Ensure your comfort in the place where you will meditate.
-You can practice the expanded gaze before you start.
-It might be helpful to have a notebook; after the session, you might want to write or draw.
+You can practise the expanded gaze before you begin.

 You can follow the instructions by downloading the audio guide or, if you have a connection, on YouTube.